gil/jquery-drag-drop-plugin/README.markdown

 * __canDrop__ can be a callback function that returns true or false.
 Return true if the dragged element can be dropped on the specified element.
 If this function is used, the "dropClass" setting has no effect.
+* __didStart__ can be a callback function that is called when the drag starts.
 * __didDrop__ can be a callback function.
 If specified, it is assumed to take care of all operations and effects to occur after a successful drag and drop has been performed.
 Otherwise, the default operation is to restore the stylesheet on the source element and if makeClone is false the element will be appended as a child to the droppable element.
+* __didFinish__ can be a callback function that is called when the drag finishes, even when the drop wasn't accepted by the `canDrop` callback.

 License
 -------